 A grievance procedure lets you make complaints to, or raise problems with, your employer.
+You should make your complaint to your employer as soon as possible after the problem occurred.
 There are steps you need to take if you have a complaint and things to consider when following a grievance procedure.

 Problems you might want to raise with your employer could involve:

 A grievance procedure is one of the ways to resolve a problem at work.
 You might try talking with your employer informally before using the formal grievance procedure.

 You can read theissued by the Labour Relations Agency (LRA) for more information on disciplinary and grievance procedures.

 Your employer may have their own procedure, which includes extra steps on top of those recommended by the Code of Practice.
 You should follow this if you can.
 Any award of damages in an Industrial Tribunal can be decreased or increased by up to 50% by the tribunal if either you or your employer has failed to follow the Code of Practice.
 Following the code will also be taken into account by LRA arbitrators.